jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Use compact mixin to change flex display of calendar menu
-- Highlight current day of the week or day
 - Verify accessibility
   - Fix can't see navigation indicators when using opt+ctrl+arrows
   - Add skip to main content (+ tests)